 Video of the Day

-There are different reasons why fruit and vegetables go bad.
+There are different reasons why fruits and vegetables go bad.
 Moisture degrades foods like lettuce and berries, as pooled water will break them down faster.

 On the other hand, moisture keeps some foods fresh (think: hardy veggies like carrots and celery, per the Centers for Disease Control and Prevention (CDC).
 And then there's a class of fruits and veggies — such as mangoes and peaches — that give off ethylene gas, which speeds up the ripening of nearby produce, according to the CDC.

 Keeping our groceries fresh can be simple with these produce savers.

 Sometimes you don’t want _another_ gadget in your kitchen.
 If that’s you, try this pro tip: “I keep certain herbs — namely cilantro, parsley, and other leafier ones — fresh by storing them in a small bowl or jar of ice water in the fridge.
 It keeps the leaves super crisp and vibrant.
 It does not work, though, for basil or more tender herbs like dill and tarragon,” says Jamie Vespa, RD at _Dishing Out Health_.